johnpaulbrg/Visit-Scotland-Technical-Challenge/README.md

 ## Project Overview

-The **VisitScotland Wish List Service** is a stateless, in‑memory REST API that enables users to create, manage, and retrieve personalised wish lists of tourism experiences from across Scotland.
+The **Visit Scotland Wish List Service** is a stateless, in‑memory REST API that enables users to create, manage, and retrieve personalised wish lists of tourism experiences from across Scotland.
 Built for spec compliance and domain‑safe identity mapping, it places a strong emphasis on **thread safety** and **test coverage**.

 ### Purpose